This post has been updated.

-I’ve ordered dozens of boxes of chocolates in the past eight months.
-All of them came with an origin story, the name and location of the farm where the cacao was grown, or the brand of sustainable and fair trade chocolate used to make the candies and bonbons tucked into the tidy little box.
+Over the past year, I’ve ordered dozens of boxes of chocolates from makers primarily in the United States.
+All of them came with an origin story, the name and location of the farm where the cacao was grown, or the brand of sustainable and fair trade chocolate used to make the candies and bonbons tucked into the decorative box.
 Some were vegan, most made use of local ingredients and all of them demonstrated a mastery of the unique and time-consuming skill of making molded or enrobed chocolates.
-These chocolates are significantly more expensive than a Hershey bar, which retails for less than a dollar, but for many, many reasons, if you have the disposable income, they are worth it.
+These chocolates are significantly more expensive than a Hershey bar, which retails for less than a dollar, but for many, many reasons, if you want to treat yourself, they are worth the cost.

+The list below doesn’t cover them all, but it’s a start.
 If you have a favorite local chocolate shop, a place you trust, start there.
 If you’re looking to try something new, find a list of some of the country’s finest chocolate-makers below.
-They’re all offering boxes of chocolates and nationwide reach; prices listed exclude shipping.
+They’re all offering boxes of chocolates and nationwide reach.
+Note: Prices listed exclude shipping.

 Lagusta’s Luscious: The flavors pop at this New Paltz, N.Y.-based shop where owner Lagusta Yearwood has been honing her craft for more than a decade.
 I was momentarily stunned into silence after a bite of her chewy, chocolate-enrobed thyme caramel.
 Flecks of sea salt and the scent of lemon tame the woodsy flavor.
 Don’t miss the chance to enjoy a box of Furious Vulvas, molded chocolates spiced with pink peppercorns and Hawaiian pink sea salt.
 Consider also the peppermint patties, tahini meltaways and maple honeycomb.
 (From $18 for a box of 8.)